rust-random/rand/README.md

 ## Versions

 Rand is *mature* (suitable for general usage, with infrequent breaking releases which minimise breakage) but not yet at 1.0.
-Current versions are:
+Current `MAJOR.MINOR` versions are:

 -   Version 0.9 was released in January 2025.